skip to Main Content

 Land Acknowledgment

-We would like to formally acknowledge that our organization is located on the ancestral lands of the Numu and Newe People, in the land known as Payahǖǖnadǖ, the “land of flowing water”.
+We would like to formally acknowledge that our organization is located in Payahuunadü, on the ancestral and occupied lands of the Nüümü and Newe.

 Back To Top